-With an infatuation for the artistic constructs and innovative manufacturing’s out of the automotive industry, evolving from automobiles without air conditioning, to cars with satellite radio, the industry has brought us a dynamic of products to the market with so much more in store.
+With an infatuation for the artistic constructs and innovative manufacturing’s out of the automotive industry, evolving from automobiles without air conditioning, to cars with satellite radio, the industry has brought the market a dynamic of products with so much more in store.
 On a personal note, I can be melodramatic when I think about what prospective concept cars and airplanes will feature.

 So dramatic, I can write a poem about your car if it moves me.
 Airplanes, however, doesn’t matter, I wanna’ fly them all.

 I think I still have a desire to be a pilot.
 Between the ages of 7 and 10, I road my Huffy bike to the Portland International Airport to watch airplanes approach from the southeast and touch down on the 28L runway.
 Passengers who sat on the right side of the cabin facing north, in seats D, E, & F, would have the privilege of viewing Mt.
 Hood during the flight’s mid-descent into PDX.